e99999/GT-Classic/README.md

 The mod is released and finished, however I am considering a few more small updates.

 # Issues
 Please report any issues you find to the issue tracker on this repository.
-Include as much information as possible including version and steps to reproduce.
+Please provide as much information as possible including version and steps to reproduce.